KarenHarley/03-Homework/README.md

 # Password Generator

-Generate a unique password with this simple to use application.
-This app allows you to decide what you would like your password to include (e.g. amount of characters).
+Generate a unique password effortlessly with this user-friendly application.
+The app allows you to customize your password by specifying desired criteria, such as the number of characters and other elements for enhanced security.

 ## How-to-use: